Aswang : The Shapeshifting Vampire

 Family

-Most aswang couples are not usually together during the night.
-This means that they are more likely to hunt alone.
-They can also be separated if they are not sharing food.
-One way to become a aswang is by tying a chicken egg to your stomach.
-Once the egg passes through the body, it is placed in a bamboo tube filled with chicken manure and coconut oil.
+Typically, most pairs of aswang do not stay together during the night, increasing the likelihood of solo hunting.
+Their unity can also be disrupted if they don’t share food.
+A method for becoming an aswang involves tying a chicken egg to the stomach.
+After the egg passes through the body, it’s placed in a bamboo tube filled with chicken manure and coconut oil.

 Other names